exp101t/telegram-bot-controller/README.md

 import os
 os.urandom(32)
 ```
-If you don't want to use proxy, you can just delete `proxies` parameter in `requests.get` call in `server.py`.
 ## To Do
 - [X] Create login page
 - [ ] Attachments for messages
-- [ ] Add logout button and link to admin page
+- [X] Add logout button and link to admin page
 - [ ] Add multiuser system
+- [ ] Chat with people through a bot